davidkesnr/biclustering/README.md

     ## [1] 204

-There are 204 rows, which agrees with all possible combinations (12x17), and the alignment of the site and time clusters appears correct, with each site cluster value having 2-13 time clusters.
+There are 204 rows, which agrees with all possible combinations (17 site x 12 time clusters), and the alignment of the site and time clusters appears correct, with each site cluster value being aligned to 2-13 time clusters.

 I am ready to run the `foreach` loop.
 I’ll calculate the `k` metric for each loop iteration, and for this I need to have the total number of